Pratham23003/WebDev/README.md

 - **Day 15:** Explored more Flexbox properties such as justify-content, align-items, and how they affect alignment.
 - **Day 16-18:** Skipped..
 (Assignments and stuff...)
 - **Day 19-21:** Completed Flexbox from start to finish: Covered container & item properties (justify-content, align-items, align-content), shorthand notations, and wrapped up with FruitBox Flex game.
+- **Day 22:** Explored CSS Media Queries for responsive design and learned how to use custom properties (CSS variables) for better styling control.

 ## 📚 Resources I'm Using